We will reply to your message within an hour.

 Ease pressure on your legs and keep blood flowing—these straps help prevent injury while you’re waiting for rescue after a fall.

-Hook these straps to your harness to add length to the existing D-ring and make it easier to attach a fall-arrest lanyard.
+Add length to your harness D-ring and make it easier to attach a fall-arrest lanyard.

 Park your lanyard when it’s not in use, so it won’t drag or get caught.